 Circumstances under "a" listed above shall be certified by a licensed, practicing health care provider verifying the employee's inability to return to work.

 Reporting Requirements During Leave

-Unless circumstances exist beyond the employee's control, the employee shall keep the district's Personnel Office informed during their FMLA leave of their current status and intent to return to work.
+Unless circumstances exist beyond the employee's control, the employee shall inform the district every two weeks during FMLA leave of their current status and intent to return to work.

 Return to Previous Position